BlackjacketMack/Phlat/README.md

 # Phlat
----

 Phlat is a simple helper built in C# that turns an object gra(PH) into a f(LAT) structure.
+It is meant to help manage [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).
-It has two core methods: **Flatten** and **Merge**.
-It can be used in repositories to help wrangle aggregate roots and account for changes throughtout the aggregate.
+There are two core methods: **Flatten** and **Merge**.

+While Phlat is a helpful library for repositories, it is not partial to any database implementation.
+It can be used with EF as it transforms targets, or assist with Dapper CRUD statements for complex object types.
+Phlat is intended to be simple and transparent in how it navigates an aggregate and reveals the underlying properties and mutations.

 [![.NET](https://github.com/BlackjacketMack/Phlat/actions/workflows/dotnet.yml/badge.svg)](https://github.com/BlackjacketMack/Phlat/actions/workflows/dotnet.yml)